geky/gf256/README.md

 ## Constant-time

 gf256 provides "best-effort" constant-time implementations for certain useful operations.
-Though it should be emphasized this was primarily a learning project, so the constant-time properties should be externally evaluated before use, and you use this library at your own risk.
+Though it should be emphasized this was primarily an educational project, so the constant-time properties should be externally evaluated before use, and you use this library at your own risk.

 - Polynomial multiplication